IsmailMarmoush/jann/readme.md

+> Development has been stopped as JANN has been superseded by [Spark MLib](http://spark.apache.org/mllib/)

 ## Introduction

 JANN is an Artificial Neural Networks written in JAVA, licensed under Affero GPL V3.
 The project is in preAlpha phase "Unstable versions 0.x" and lots of changes are inevitable.